jqramos/mail-service/README.md

 This document provides details on how to use the "Send Email" API, which allows you to send emails using a JSON request body via an HTTP POST method.
 The API is implemented using Java with Spring WebFlux and leverages the Mailgun and Mailjet email service to deliver emails.

+To run the application, you need to have Java 17 installed on your machine.

+run mvn clean install

 **API Endpoint**

 _POST /api/send-email_